 Mechanical engineers are involved in the design of structures and mechanical components to safely withstand normal working stresses.
-Many structures and machines are also subjected to additional stresses caused by vibrations, for example, due to the imbalance in a compressor or engine, and these effects can be critical for their safe use.
+Many structures and machines are also subjected to additional stresses caused by vibrations, for example, due to the imbalance in a compressor or engine, and leel these effects can be critical for their safe use.
 Stress analysis predicts the internal loads in a component and allows the designer to select materials and shapes suitable for the service the component will experience.
 Traditional materials such as steel and aluminium as well as recently developed materials such as ceramics and fibre-reinforced composites are considered to optimize the component's performance.

 Fluid Mechanics

-Fluid mechanics

-the machinery that of

-Applications include

-pumps, fans, turbine

-specialization in fluir

-related equipment a

-and air in the environ Fluid mechanics is concerned with the motions of liquids and gases and the machinery that causes that motion (e.g., pumps) or uses it (e.g., windmills).
+Fluid mechanics is concerned with the motions of liquids and gases and the machinery that causes that motion (e.g., pumps) or uses it (e.g., windmills).
 Applications include acoustics, aerodynamics, meteorology, pollutant dispersion, pumps, fans, turbines, pipelines, and lubrication.
 Mechanical engineers with a specialization in fluid mechanics, design, and improve a wide range of fluidsrelated equipment as well as investigate concerns related to the flow of water and air in the environment.
 Another major area of work for mechanical engineers with a fluid mechanics background is in the aerodynamics industry designing everything from wings to jet engines.